eemilhaa/walkability-analysis/README.md

 ## Analysing urban walkability

 Urban walkability can be understood and measured in many different ways.
-Because of this, the term can be difficult define.
+Because of this, the term can be difficult to define.
 To say a place is walkable could for example mean that the network of streets is dense there or that a wide selection of services are accessible on foot.
 Other urban elements such as green space, air quality or the amount of traffic affect walkability too.

 In this blog post I will analyze urban walkability with two network-based approaches.
 First, I will focus on the structure of a street network by simply calculating intersection densities.
 Then, with a bit more complex approach, I will run a city-wide routing analysis to find out how different urban features can be accessed on foot within a city.